Chicago Amusement Park Injury Attorneys

 Causes of Amusement Park Accidents

-Amusements parks are fast-paced, crowded entertainment venues that often employ thousands of people working hundreds of different jobs simultaneously.
-Coordinating each job is important in maintaining safety, and if any mistakes occur, injuries and deaths are bound to follow.
-In many cases, they can be traced back to negligence, improper maintenance, or design flaws.
+Amusement parks are fast-paced, crowded entertainment venues that often employ thousands of people working hundreds of different jobs simultaneously.
+Coordinating each job is critical to maintaining safety, and if mistakes occur, injuries and deaths can follow.
+In many cases, accidents can be traced back to negligence, improper maintenance, or design flaws.
 Some of the most common causes include:

-- Ride Malfunctions and Mechanical Failures: Such as a roller coaster car detaching; a lap restraint or lap bar opening mid-ride; a safety lock opening; a water raft becoming airborne; rider ejection; loose cabling; cables snapping; broken bolts, failed sensors, derailments or other machinery failures.
+- Ride Malfunctions and Mechanical Failures: Such as a roller coaster car detaching; a lap restraint or lap bar opening mid-ride; a safety lock failing; a water raft becoming airborne; rider ejection; loose or snapped cabling; broken bolts; failed sensors; derailments; or other machinery failures.

 - Defective Design, Maintenance, and Assembly Failures: Such as improper machine design, improper installation or assembly of the ride, structural flaws, protruding or sharp parts, or improper maintenance leading to errors such as exposed electrical wiring or electrical failures.
 A poorly engineered ride may generate excessive G-forces or fail to accommodate all body types safely, resulting in injuries even when the ride operates as intended.

-- Inherent Ride Characteristics: Even when designed, assembled, and maintained according to plan, certain rides by their very nature still place riders at risk for injuries such as loss of consciousness, cerebral hemorrhage, or subdural hematoma, due to intense spinning, high acceleration or extreme deceleration involved.
+- Inherent Ride Characteristics: Even when designed, assembled, and maintained according to plan, certain rides by their very nature still place riders at risk for injuries such as loss of consciousness, cerebral hemorrhage, or subdural hematoma, due to intense spinning, high acceleration, or extreme deceleration.

-- Inadequate Warnings, Security or Signage: Such as failure to put proper security measures into place, install high fencing, post proper warning signs, install adequate lighting, warn riders with certain medical conditions or pregnancy, or closely monitor those who attempt to retrieve dropped phones or hats that have fallen from rides.
+- Inadequate Warnings, Security, or Signage: Such as failure to install proper security measures or high fencing; failure to post adequate warning signs or install sufficient lighting; failure to warn riders with certain medical conditions or who are pregnant; or failure to closely monitor those who attempt to retrieve dropped phones or hats that have fallen from rides.

-- Poor Supervision or Staffing: Water parks, Go Kart racing and other high-risk attractions require sufficient staffing and quick emergency response.
-Delays can worsen injuries.
+- Poor Supervision or Staffing: Water parks, go-kart racing, and other high-risk attractions require sufficient staffing and quick emergency response.
+Delays in response can significantly worsen injuries.

 Successfully Filing an Amusement Park Injury Lawsuit

-Some of the legal claims that may be filed against theme parks, amusement parks, water parks, and carnival owners/operators allege:
+Some of the legal claims that may be filed against theme parks, amusement parks, water parks, and carnival owners and operators include:

 - Negligence: When an amusement park accident is caused by a lack of attention or carelessness on the part of a park employee, a claim for negligence can be successfully prosecuted against those responsible.
-Some examples include a failure to maintain the ride in a safe condition, giving the wrong instructions, failing to provide proper warnings, or operating the ride improperly, among other things.
+Examples include failure to maintain the ride in a safe condition, giving incorrect instructions, failing to provide proper warnings, or operating the ride improperly.

-- Premises Liability: It’s the obligation of amusement park and carnival operators to create and maintain a safe environment for all visitors.
+- Premises Liability: It is the obligation of amusement park and carnival operators to create and maintain a safe environment for all visitors.
 When a visitor is injured or killed while on the premises, a lawsuit alleging premises liability may be filed.

-- Product Liability: Sometimes, a ride is properly maintained and properly operated and yet, a rider is still injured or killed because the design of the ride (or a part of the ride such as a lap bar) was defective.
-Under some circumstances, the attorney can sue not only the manufacturer, but also the ride owner for design defects, manufacturing defects, or failure to warn.
+- Product Liability: Sometimes a ride is properly maintained and properly operated, yet a rider is still injured or killed because the design of the ride — or a component such as a lap bar — was defective.
+Under some circumstances, an attorney can sue not only the manufacturer but also the ride owner for design defects, manufacturing defects, or failure to warn.

-- Wrongful Death: In circumstances when a person is killed due to the negligent or reckless actions (or failure to act) of another person or company, a claim for wrongful death may be filed to recover money damages on behalf of family members left behind for loss of companionship, support, and funeral expenses.
+- Wrongful Death: When a person is killed due to the negligent or reckless actions — or failure to act — of another person or company, a claim for wrongful death may be filed to recover money damages on behalf of surviving family members for loss of companionship, financial support, and funeral expenses.

 The Insurance Company May Try to Blame You

-In order for an injury or wrongful death lawsuit to be won against an amusement park, theme park, or carnival, an attorney must demonstrate that the other party was at fault in some way.
-However, the other side will undoubtedly attempt to avoid responsibility (and avoid paying money damages) by shifting the fault to the rider.
+In order for an injury or wrongful death lawsuit to succeed against an amusement park, theme park, or carnival, an attorney must demonstrate that the other party was at fault.
+However, the defense will undoubtedly attempt to avoid responsibility by shifting the blame to the rider.
 They will often try to do this by pointing to:

-- Assumption of risk: They may say that the rider knew that the ride had risks before getting on it and knew that bad things might happen, so the rider “assumed the risk” and now can’t blame the park for the injury or death.
-Although parks may put forth this argument, the law generally distinguishes between ordinary risks and those risks created by negligence or defects.
+- Assumption of Risk: They may argue that the rider knew the ride carried risks before boarding and therefore "assumed the risk," barring any recovery.
+However, the law generally distinguishes between ordinary risks and those created by negligence or defects.
 Guests do not assume the risk of poorly maintained or defective rides.

-- Rider safety errors: They may say that the rider did something wrong and that’s why the rider was injured, such as rocking the ride, standing up, or failing to follow posted safety rules or verbal instructions.
+- Rider Safety Errors: They may claim the rider did something wrong — such as rocking the ride, standing up, or failing to follow posted safety rules or verbal instructions — and that this caused the injury.

-- Ticket disclaimers: On the back of virtually every ticket, from a movie-theater ticket to a concert ticket, is a disclaimer, which is legal language intended to absolve (release) the company from any responsibility in the event of an accident.
+- Ticket Disclaimers: On the back of virtually every ticket — from a movie-theater ticket to a concert ticket — is a disclaimer, which is legal language intended to release the company from responsibility in the event of an accident.

-But experienced and knowledgeable injury attorneys know how to respond to attacks of this nature and to direct the blame back at those truly responsible: ride operators, manufacturers, and amusement park companies.
+Experienced injury attorneys know how to counter these arguments and redirect responsibility to those truly at fault: ride operators, manufacturers, and amusement park companies.

 What to Do If Injured on an Amusement Park Ride

-What you do immediately after you or a loved one has been injured on an amusement park ride is of critical importance:
+What you do immediately after you or a loved one has been injured on an amusement park ride is critically important:

-- Seek immediate medical attention: Nothing is more important than your health.
-Depending on the extent of the injury, you may wish to seek treatment from an on-site medical doctor or to call 911 for emergency medical care and go to the closest hospital.
+- Seek Immediate Medical Attention: Nothing is more important than your health.
+Depending on the extent of the injury, seek treatment from an on-site medical doctor or call 911 for emergency care and go to the nearest hospital.

 - Report the Incident Immediately: Notify park management and request a written incident report.

-- Collect evidence: Once medical attention has been received, someone should focus on collecting whatever evidence is available to be used later in a possible lawsuit.
-Sources of evidence include the names and phone numbers of witnesses or park employees, taking photographs or video of warning signs and other relevant things, etc.
+- Collect Evidence: Once medical attention has been received, focus on gathering available evidence for use in a possible lawsuit.
+This includes the names and phone numbers of witnesses or park employees, and photographs or video of warning signs and other relevant details.

-- Keep all paperwork: This includes ticket stubs, hospital bills and records, insurance payments, records of lost time from work, etc.
+- Keep All Paperwork: This includes ticket stubs, hospital bills and records, insurance payments, and records of lost time from work.

-- Do Not Discuss Specifics With Others: Other than doctors or hospital staff that need to know how you were injured, don’t discuss specifics with insurance adjusters or park representatives, other than confirming that you were injured on their property.
-Adjusters and representatives may try to trick you into saying something that places the blame on you and ruins your chances of successfully filing a claim against them.
+- Do Not Discuss Specifics With Others: Other than doctors or hospital staff who need to know how you were injured, do not discuss specifics with insurance adjusters or park representatives.
+Adjusters and representatives may attempt to get you to say something that places the blame on you and damages your claim.

 Real-World Examples: Lawsuits, Settlements, and Jury Verdicts

 Many amusement park accident cases have resulted in multimillion-dollar settlements and verdicts.
-Here are just a few:
+Here are just a few notable examples:

 Disney Parks

-Guests have successfully sued Disney over tram, bus, and cart accidents, a child who suffered brain damage due to injuries involving the Roger Rabbit Ride as well as injuries that occurred at Space Mountain, and many other rides.
+- Other Disney Accidents: Guests have successfully sued Disney over tram, bus, and cart accidents; a child who suffered brain damage on the Roger Rabbit Ride; injuries at Space Mountain; and many other incidents.

 Universal Studios